Crash Course on Each World Cup Group

 Predicted breakout star: Aleksandr Golovin, Russia

-The Russians are perceived as an ageing side, so the cluster of young attacking talents being blooded—including 21-year-old Golovin—could surprise a few.
+The Russians are perceived as an aging side, so the cluster of young attacking talents being blooded—including 21-year-old Golovin—could surprise a few.

 Predicted finish: 1.
 Uruguay, 2.
 Russia, 3.
 Egypt, 4.
 Saudi Arabia